What is In-Vitro Fertilization (IVF)?

 Step 3: Typically your treatment would begin on the second or third day of periods.
 It involves a scan and hormone tests followed by daily injections for about 8-10 days, along with monitoring by scan and hormone tests in between.
 Once the eggs are sufficiently grown as per the scan and hormone tests, you will receive injection Hcg as an ovulation trigger.

-Step 4: Egg retrieval is performed transvaginally 35 – 36 hours later, with light anaesthesia, using transvaginal ultrasound guidance.
+Step 4: Egg retrieval is performed transvaginally 35 – 36 hours later, with light anesthesia, using transvaginal ultrasound guidance.
 You will be discharged the same evening unless there are problems associated with bleeding, undue pain or ovarian hyperstimulation.

 Step 5: After retrieval, eggs are assessed for their maturity.
 Meanwhile, the husband has to give a fresh semen sample.
 Mature eggs are injected with the sperms on the same day and grown in the incubator for 3-5 days.

 Step 6: The final step is the embryo transfer.
 3-5 days after your egg retrieval, two or three embryos are selected and gently transferred into the womb using abdominal ultrasound guidance.
-The procedure is usually painless, no anaesthesia is required and you will be discharged in about two to three hours.
+The procedure is usually painless, no anesthesia is required and you will be discharged in about two to three hours.

 Step 7: You will be given certain supportive medications starting from the day of egg retrieval until your pregnancy check.
 You will be called for a pregnancy check 16-17 days after your embryo transfer.